qrvey/partner-portal/docs/admin/admin-managing-users.md

 The first Admin user is defined using AWS IAM.
 Once one administrator user exists, they can create other admin users from the <a href="/docs/admin/roles-and-permissions" target="_blank">User Management</a> section or continue to create additional admin users in the AWS IAM service, if needed.
 Here are the steps for creating the an admin user through the AWS IAM service:

 ### Step 1: Login to AWS Console#
-Log into the <a href="https://aws.amazon.com/" target="_blank"/> AWS Console</a> using an account that has permissions to create new IAM users.
+Log into the <a href="https://aws.amazon.com/" target="_blank"> AWS Console</a> using an account that has permissions to create new IAM users.

 ### Step 2: Navigate to AWS IAM service page#
 Once you locate the <a href="https://console.aws.amazon.com/iam/home?#/home" target="_blank">AWS IAM</a> service page, click on Users sub-menu option in the left menu.